- The takeaway from this episode is … problems become excuses when procrastinating.

 Many people do not even start working on a problem because they see it as daunting, as one big problem, rather than a series of smaller problems hooked together.
-Once you take this observer approach to any problem, you start to see all the different ways you can start solving the problem.
+Once you take this observer approach to any problem, you start to see all the different ways you can start solving the problems.

-- Do you have the same problems this year as you did last year? … why is that occurring?
+- Do you have the same problems this year as you did last year? … fix the easiest problem first.

-- Have you written down the problem so you can observe it from afar?
+- Write down the problem so you can observe it from afar.

 - Who is it that can fix your problem? … is it you, or do you require “our” help?
 You must ask.

 HOW IT WORKS: A problem is only a problem when you make it into one.
 It’s how the ego justifies itself.
 The ego loves problems because it likes to fix things.
-It’s the ego who causes more problems when it’s disconnected from your real self where the solutions reside.
+It’s the ego that causes more problems when it’s disconnected from your real self … where the solutions reside.

 When problems become big problems, that’s just bringing attention to what you have been avoiding for a long time.
-That when the problem becomes a decision, rather than a problem.
+That’s when the problem becomes a decision, rather than a problem you can solve.
 The problem is not the problem, it’s about what you have been doing to avoid the problem and why.
-That’s why the Spirit Guides said, “Write down all the things that contribute to the problem by identifying one or two that you can eliminate easily – right away.”
+That’s why the Spirit Guides said, “write down all the things that contribute to the problem by identifying one or two that you can eliminate easily – right away.”
 That’s where you start.
 It’s where you could have started before it ever had a chance to mushroom into a problem in the first place.
 This is just one more strong point about the importance of writing in your journal for 15 minutes daily about any problem you need to understand.
 The observer of the problem is ‘you,’ the one who first came here, the owner of the problem is your ‘ego.’
 They are both necessary, but they must support each other.
 Gee, that sounds like the perfect relationship. ~ Linda Deir